-In build 3683, it is accessible by right-clicking on the desktop and selecting Properties from the right click menu, as one would with any previous version of Windows.
+In build 3683, it is accessible out-of-the-box by right-clicking on the desktop and selecting Properties from the right click menu, as one would with any previous version of Windows.
 The Avalon display panel in 3683 has a number of bugs however.
-Later builds have even further bugs, caused by a lack of further development to ensure that it kept pace with the rapidly changing framework.
+Later builds do not have this new panel enabled out of the box.
+Once enabled though, they have even further bugs, caused by a lack of further development to ensure that it remained compatible with the rapidly changing Avalon framework.
 The last confirmed build to contain the Milestone 3 Avalon display panel is 4001.

-It was first activated in one of the other Milestone 3 builds as part of the protoPlex Project in early 2008 as depicted in the screenshot below.
+It was first activated in one of the other Milestone 3 builds as part of the protoPlex Project in early 2008.
 It was achieved by simply copying in the 3683 desk.cpl, and executing that rather than the version native to that build.
 This step was then forgotten about and was not investigated further.
 In 2012, this screenshot was rediscovered, prompting further investigation.
-This investigation has revealed that it can be enabled in other 3xxx builds by simply using the registry file below:
+This investigation has revealed that it can be enabled in other Milestone 3 builds by simply using the registry file below:

 As you can see from the above screenshot, in later builds, there are some rendering errors.
 This confirms previous suspicions that development of this feature was insufficient to retain full compatibility with the rapid development of the Avalon framework at the time.
 This would also explain why the feature was cut at the start of Milestone 4.